 4. Buy a SIM card either before you leave or when you get to the UK

-The second step is the understand which is the best option for your needs.
+2. The second step is understanding which is the best option for your needs.

 Ask yourself these questions